Questions & Answers from our Monkeypox Town Hall

 Who is currently eligible for the monkeypox vaccine?

 People who have been exposed to monkeypox are currently eligible to receive the vaccine.
 Getting the vaccine after exposure can help prevent symptoms.
-When we get a larger supply of vaccine, we will be able to vaccinate more people.

 How do I keep myself and others safe if I’m going out to bars, clubs, and large events like Dore Alley?

 Monkeypox is spread primarily through skin-to-skin contact and bodily fluids.
 Reducing the amount of, or number of people with whom you have skin-to-skin contact will reduce the chance of exposure.
 You can have conversations with potential sexual partners about how they’re feeling and if they are exhibiting any symptoms.
 And if you are feeling sick, stay home.

 Can I get monkeypox if I use gym equipment or sit in a chair after someone with monkeypox has used it?

 Most likely not, and the risk is very small unless someone has an exposed rash or if there are bodily fluids (other than sweat) on the equipment.
 Although it’s possible if you share things like towels or sheets with someone who has a rash, the highest risk is having direct contact with someone who has active lesions.
 But sharing things like gym equipment or chairs is very unlikely.

 Should festival and nightlife producers & promoters cancel events?
 Or what steps could they take to make sure attendees are safe?